 This means that you should avoid contact with 24 Hour Fitness or any of its representatives.
 Do not talk to them, do not make any statements, and do not sign anything.
 No matter how forceful or persistent they may be, politely defer all requests to your attorney.

-24 Hour Fitness, like most businesses of comparable size, has full times liability claims representatives which handle all claims against the business.
+24 Hour Fitness, like most businesses of comparable size, have full time liability claims representatives which handle all claims against the business.
 These claims representatives are not your friends, and they will try to turn your words against you.
 Don’t give them anything to work with!
 Be careful talking to strangers, too, if any “neutral” third parties contact you.

 Instead, you should refer all of these matters to a competent and experienced personal injury attorney.
 A good attorney will be able to use their experience in this field to make up for your lack of experience, and even the scales between you and 24 Hour Fitness.